A Moon Shaped Pool: Promotion

 After releasing excerpts on Instagram, Radiohead released "Burn the Witch" as a download on 3 May.
 It was accompanied by a stop-motion animated music video that homages the 1960s children's television series Trumpton and the 1973 horror film The Wicker Man.
 Three days later, Radiohead released "Daydreaming", accompanied by a music video directed by Paul Thomas Anderson, for whom Greenwood had scored several films.
 The video was projected in 35mm film in select theatres.
 On the same day, Radiohead announced that their next album would be released online the following Sunday, but did not reveal the title.

 BBC Radio 6 Music played A Moon Shaped Pool in its entirety on the day of release.
 The following week, Radiohead released the first in a series of video vignettes set to clips from the album by artists and filmmakers including Michal Marczak, Tarik Barri, Grant Gee, Adam Buxton, Richard Ayoade, Yorgos Lanthimos and Ben Wheatley.
-This was followed by a fan competition to create a vignette for "Daydreaming".
+These were followed by a fan competition to create a vignette for "Daydreaming".
 In September and October, Radiohead released video performances of "Present Tense" and "The Numbers".
 The videos, directed by Anderson, feature Yorke and Greenwood performing with a CR-78 drum machine.

 On 17 June 2016, the day of the album's retail release, participating record shops held a promotional event, "Live From a Moon Shaped Pool".
-The event featured an audio stream curated by Radiohead, a recording of their performance at the London Roundhouse, and competitions, artwork and other activities.
+The event featured an audio stream curated by Radiohead, a recording of their performance at the Roundhouse, London, and competitions, artwork and other activities.
 A participating shop in Istanbul closed following an attack by a gang angered by customers drinking beer and playing music during Ramadan.
 Radiohead released a statement condemning the attack and offering fans in Istanbul "love and support".